thanasisale/Job_matcher-uni_project/README.md

 ============================================================

-In the current version it only gets to the point the lets you create a user,login,logout,edit your user and delete your user.
+In the current version it only gets to the point the lets you create a user,login,logout,edit your user and delete your user,create a job offer,edit it and/or delete it.

 Future goals is to make the user be able to create o full fledged profile with info, make the mechanism responsible for the match of job offers and users work and finaly figure out how to let the users decide if they want to get "mached" or not.